-For a number of children, whose needs are significant and complex and the SEND support required to meet their needs cannot be provided from the school's own resources, a request will be made to the local authority for either Top Up Funding, or for them to conduct an assessment of individual educational, health and care (EHC) needs.
+For a number of children, whose needs are significant and complex and the SEND support required to meet their needs cannot be provided from the school's own resources, a request will be made to the local authority for either S.T.A.R (short term additional resource) funding, or for them to conduct an assessment of individual educational, health and care (EHC) needs.
 Parents can also request an EHC Needs Assessment.

 Once a child's needs have been discussed with all of the people involved they are recorded and decisions made about the desired outcomes, including the expected progress and attainment for that child.
 The views and wishes of the child and their parents are central to these discussions.